JanifyPremium/Watermarker/App/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## What is this code made for?

-This code is made for a simple Angular application that enables you to watermark texts you've written with a custom watermark.
-It will also enable you to read out watermarks from any text written into the input field.
-The application is currently still in development and is not yet fully functional.
-The code is made for educational purposes and is temporarily intended to be used for learning purposes only.